ZoltePudeleczko/SteamGifts-Bot-Enhanced/README.md

 ### Run from sources

-Application requires Python 3.9
+Make sure you have [Python 3.9](https://www.python.org/downloads/) installed.

-Checkout the repository and run the following commands:
+Checkout the repository, install dependencies and run the bot:

 ```bash
 pip install -r requirements.txt